GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 ## Challenges

-- Challenge 0: Installing Prerequisites and Preparing Your Environment
+- Challenge 1: Getting started
    - Get yourself ready to develop our FastFresh solution
-- Challenge 1: Replicating Oracle Data Using Datastream
+- Challenge 2: Replicating Oracle Data Using Datastream
    - Backfill the Oracle FastFresh schema and replicate updates to Cloud Storage in real time.
-- Challenge 2: Creating a Dataflow Job using the Datastream to BigQuery Template
+- Challenge 3: Creating a Dataflow Job using the Datastream to BigQuery Template
    - Now it’s time to create a Dataflow job which will read from GCS and update BigQuery.
 You will deploy the pre-built Datastream to BigQuery Dataflow streaming template to capture these changes and replicate them into BigQuery.
-- Challenge 3: Building a Demand Forecast
+- Challenge 4: Building a Demand Forecast
    - In this challenge you will use BigQuery ML to build a model to forecast the demand for products in store.
-- Challenge 4: Visualizing the results
+- Challenge 5: Visualizing the results
    - In this challenge you will use your favourite visualization tool to display the predictions from the previous challenge

 ## Prerequisites